7-Day Readmission Rate

 Le Bonheur Children’s readmission rate is calculated by dividing the total number of patients readmitted within seven days of discharge by the total number of hospital discharges.
 Patients transferred to another hospital for longer-term care are not counted as a readmission.

-Le Bonheur Children’s current seven-day readmission rate is 3.20 percent.
+Le Bonheur Children’s current seven-day readmission rate is 2.3 percent over 12 months.

 What we are doing to reduce seven-day readmissions